Skip to main contentChat with us

 How much does SOC 2 cost for a SaaS startup?

-Can I get SOC 2 if I'm using AWS/Azure/GCP?
+Can I get SOC 2 if I run on AWS, Azure, or GCP?

-Yes!
-In fact, using major cloud providers makes SOC 2 easier because they already have SOC 2 certifications.
-You need to: (1) Obtain cloud provider SOC 2 reports - Download from AWS Artifact, Azure Trust Center, or GCP Compliance Reports Manager; (2) Document complementary user entity controls (CUECs) - Show how you implement controls on top of cloud infrastructure; (3) Implement cloud security best practices - Use IAM, encryption, logging, monitoring; (4) Use Infrastructure as Code - Terraform/CloudFormation for consistent deployments.
-Cloud providers handle physical security, network security, and infrastructure availability - you focus on application-level controls.
+Yes — major cloud providers actually make SOC 2 easier because they already hold their own SOC 2 reports.
+You obtain the provider report (AWS Artifact, Azure Trust Center, GCP Compliance Reports Manager), document the complementary user entity controls (CUECs) you implement on top, and apply cloud security best practices (IAM, encryption, logging, Infrastructure as Code).
+The provider covers physical and infrastructure controls; you cover application-level controls.

 How do I handle multi-tenant architecture in SOC 2?